 Another option for managing grades in Moodle is to create custom grading scales.
 You may want to consider this as an option if you use an alternative grading scale in your course.
 For example, you could use a custom scale for when you want students to see Excellent, Good, Fair, as a grade on an assignment as opposed to a numerical score.
 While custom scales can be used to display non-numeric assessments (such as “unsatisfactory”, “satisfactory”, and “outstanding”), it is important to remember there is a number behind each scale value.

 For details, see Custom Grading Scales in Moodle.

-Whether you calculate grades in Moodle throughout the semester, upload a final course grade from a spreadsheet, or enter final grades by hand, Moodle makes it easy to import your final course grade into SPIRE with just a single click.
+Whether you calculate grades in Moodle throughout the semester, upload a final course grade from a spreadsheet, or enter final grades by hand, SPIRE lets you import the Course total scores from a Moodle Gradebook with just a single click.
 For details on this process, see Import Grades from Moodle to SPIRE.

 For help preparing a final course total in Moodle, see Preparing Your Final Course Grade in Moodle.

 These are just a few of the methods that instructors at UMass Amherst have developed for grading in Moodle.
 If you are stumped trying to get Moodle to generate grades the way you want, or have developed an interesting method of your own, contact the Instructional Media Lab (545-2823, firstname.lastname@example.org).
 We are happy to help and always interested to hear about new challenges and new solutions.